 Evan Grae Davis

-“This film is not only a revealing insight into the tragic killing of baby girls in Asia, it also serves as a warning to us not to travel any further down the same path.
-One, on which, we have already begun.
-Choices, that devalue human life, support gender selection abortion and infanticide and all acts of violence against women are totally unacceptable and must be abhorred by a civilized society.”
+“This film is not only a revealing insight into the horrifying and tragic killing of baby girls throughout Asia, it also serves as a warning for our own societies not to travel any further down the same abusive path, on which we have already begun.
+Choices that devalue human life, support gender selection abortion, infanticide and every and all acts of violence against women are totally unacceptable and must be prevented and abhorred by a civilized society.”

 Robin J Johnson, President Beyond Here Inc.